Home > GPU > GPU Buyer's Guide

 • Huge card, that’s cumbersome and heavy

 To play MSFS at its maximum potential, you will need the best graphics card you can get hold of.
 Microsoft Flight Simulator is a title where the raw numbers matter, and differences in GPU specification can really show.
+One of the top picks that we’ve had hands-on with is the ROG Astral RTX 5080, which we’ve reviewed.

-The words' can get hold of' are significant.
 The Nvidia GeForce RTX 5090 is a more powerful GPU, but it is substantially more expensive and harder to get hold of.
 The RTX 5080, though still on the expensive side, is significantly easier to find at retailers.

 For the price, users get 10752 CUDA cores, a Base Clock speed of 2.3GHz, and a 256-bit memory bus.
-You will need a fairly substantial power supply, however with the RTX 5080 TDP of 360W.
+You will need a fairly substantial power supply, however, with the RTX 5080 TDP of 360W.

 Best high-end GPU for MSFS 2024